mapprotocol/atlas/docs/ibft/Proof-of-Stake.md

 ## How to become validator

 Encode types.IstanbulExtra with params you define and put it into the extraData field of the genesis block.
-In the types.IstanbulExtra, we can assign the validators at the first epoch by providing addresses and BLS public keys.
+In the types.IstanbulExtra, we can assign the validators at the `first epoch` by providing addresses and BLS public keys.
+After rlp encoded, maximum size extra data should not exceed `32`.

 - types.IstanbulExtra struct
 ```